jspm/babel-plugin-transform-cjs-dew/README.md

         if (name === './x')
           return './x.js';
       },
+      // resolve used specifically for wildcard requires
+      // returns require('./' + x + '.js') as './*.js'
+      // return a string or null to indicate no resolution resolveWildcard (name) {

+      }
       // optional support for ESM dependencies with default export esmDependencies (resolved) {
         return resolved.endsWith('.mjs');